rdeshir10/credit-risk-classification/README.md

 * The outcome we aim to predict is whether a loan is high-risk or not.
 * Divided into training and testing sets using train_test_split.
 Chose logistic regression to classify loan risk.
 Trained the logistic regression model on the training data.
 Predicted loan status using the test data.
 Assessed model accuracy,
   precision, and recall using confusion matrix and classification report.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any other algorithms).

 ## Results